A. K. Chesterton

-Arthur Kenneth Chesterton (1 May 1899 – 16 August 1973) was a British journalist and political activist.
+Arthur Kenneth Chesterton (1 May 1899 – 16 August 1973) was a British journalist and fascist political activist.
 From 1933 to 1938, he was a member of the British Union of Fascists (BUF).
 Disillusioned with Oswald Mosley, he left the BUF in 1938.
-Chesterton established the League of Empire Loyalists in 1954, which merged with a short-lived British National Party in 1967 to become the National Front.
-He was the first Chairman of National Front.
+Chesterton established the League of Empire Loyalists in 1954, which merged with the short-lived 1960s British National Party in 1967 to become the National Front, with Chesterton becoming its first chairman.
 He founded and edited the magazine Candour in 1954 as the successor of Truth, of which he had been co-editor.

 Biography

 Early life and education

 Arthur Kenneth Chesterton was born on 1 May 1899 in Krugersdorp, South African Republic, the son of Arthur George Chesterton (1871-1900), a secretary at the local gold mine, and Harriet Ethel Chesterton (née Down).
 He was the first cousin once removed of the author and poet G. K. Chesterton and the journalist Cecil Chesterton, his paternal grandfather being an older brother of G. K. and Cecil's father Edward.
 The young A. K. held his two cousins in high regard, seeing Cecil as his "exemplar".

 Just after the outbreak of the Second Boer War in October 1899, Chesterton and his mother were sent to England.
 His father later died of pneumonia at 28 on his journey to join the family.
 In May 1902, after the end of the conflict, Chesterton returned to Krugersdorp with his paternal uncle and his mother.
 His mother soon married a Scottish mine administrator named George Horne, and the reconstituted family settled in Witwatersrand, near Johannesburg.
 In 1911, aged 12, Chesterton was sent again to England to live with his paternal grandfather in Herne Hill.
 He attended Dulwich College and Berkhamsted School, Hertfordshire, where he was a schoolmate of Ben Greene and Rex Tremlett.